yardsale8/stat110_book/_sources/IntroToData/SummarizingData/SummarizingData.rst

     :answer_b: No
     :correct: b
     :feedback_a: Consider the fact that the value more than 12.7% of the distribution above it.
 Is it in the largest 5% of the distribution?
-    :feedback_b: If the upper p-value is larger that 5%, the value is NOT in the largest 5% and thus NOT unusually large.
+    :feedback_b: If the upper p-value is larger than 5%, the value is NOT in the largest 5% and thus NOT unusually large.

     Suppose that a value has an upper p-value of 12.7%.
 According to the 5% rule, is this value unusually large?